Skip to main content

 How often is it updated?

 We periodically review and refine our skills taxonomy to ensure it remains accurate and relevant.
-While updates are not automatic at this stage, we plan and conduct reviews to incorporate new content and align the taxonomy with evolving industry trends and learning needs.
+While updates are not automatic at this stage, we are continuously exploring ways to improve skills through learner feedback and usage data, and as new content enters the library.
 This ensures the taxonomy continues to provide value for learners and organizations.

 How is content mapped to skills?